eddieantonio/cmput296/lab-4.md

 Make a mental note of how the webpage renders now in your browser.
 Delete the `<meta charset="UTF-8">` line in the `hello.html`.
-Save the HTML file, and reload the page in your browser (Windows/Linux:
+Save the HTML file, and reload `hello.html` in your browser (Windows/Linux:
 <kbd>F5</kbd>; macOS: <kbd>Command</kbd> + <kbd>R</kbd>).

 > **Question 8**: How does the page render now in your browser?
 How does